hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 The deploy process installs the OVSvApp appliance as a virtual machine, which is referred to as *appliance VM* in this document.

+**Note**

+* OVSvAPP VMs are created one-by-one on each ESXi host.
+* The IP Address assignment to OVSvAPP VM is manual.
+The Administrator needs to keep a separate pool of IP addresses from management VLAN to be assigned to these VMs.
+These IP addresses must be assigned to the Ethernet interfaces connecting to **Management Port Group**.
+* Provide the DV ports in the `ovs.ini`.
+Make sure the dv ports are attached with the proper hosts

+To deploy the OVSvApp appliance:

 1. Create a directory `/ovsvapp` on any server in the Helion environment and upload `ovsvapp.tgz`.
 Extract the `ovsvapp.tgz` and locate the `hp-ovsvapp` directory.
 In the directory, locate  `overcloud_esx_ovsvapp.ova`.
 This is the OVSvAPP appliance.

 2. Use the the vSphere client to upload the `overcloud_esx_ovsvapp.ova` file to one of the ESXi hosts in your data center: